Last Updated on January 19, 2023

-Healthy Treat Strategy #3: All Things in Moderation
+Healthy Treats Strategy #3: All Things in Moderation

 Real food treats often taste quite different from processed stuff with tons of added sugar and chemical flavorings.
 When you cut back on sugar, conventional candies will probably taste too sweet.
 And a high-quality, organic chocolate with a high percentage of cacao is sooooo much more satisfying than the corn-syrup sweetened bars you find in the checkout line.

 But don’t forget, healthied-up or not, treats are still treats and should be eaten in small quantities.